 In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Mt.
-Washington Pediatric Hospital, Inc. and Subsidiary as of June 30, 2011 and 2010, and the results of their operations, the changes in net assets, and their cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.
+Washington Pediatric Hospital, Inc. and Subsidiary as of June 30, 2012 and 2011, and the results of their operations, the changes in net assets, and their cash flows for the years then ended in conformity with U.S. generally accepted accounting principles.

-Our audits were made for the purpose of forming an opinion on the consolidated financial statements taken as a whole.
-The consolidating information included in schedules 1 through 4 are presented for purposes of additional analysis of the consolidated financial statements rather than to present the financial position, results of operations, and changes in net assets of the individual entities.
-The consolidating information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and, in our opinion, is fairly stated in all material respects in relation to the consolidated financial statements taken as a whole.
+Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
+The supplementary information included in schedules 1 through 4 are presented for purposes of additional analysis and is not a required part of the consolidated financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the consolidated financial statements taken as a whole.

-KPMG LLP
+KPMG LIP

-October 27, 2011
+October 26, 2012